 By Lance Guma

-Co-Home Affairs Minister Kembo Mohadi was implicated in the 1999 murder of Lutheran World Federation employee Strover Mutonhori and has since then used his control of the police to kill off any investigations into the case.
+The new Vice President Kembo Mohadi was implicated in the 1999 murder of Lutheran World Federation employee Strover Mutonhori and has since then used his control of the police (as Home Affairs Minister) to kill off any investigations into the case.

 It was reported that Mutonhori worked with Mohadi’s wife Tambudzani and the two allegedly had an affair.
 Mutonhori disappeared from the Omadu Hotel in Kezi, only for his remains to be found in Mzingwane outside Bulawayo.